dereksonderegger/444/docs/22_Strings.md

  S187   P2     C2 2012    07  02   02     35     01
 ```

-*Hint: Convert all the dashes to periods and then split on the dots.
-After that you'll have to further tear apart the date and time columns using str_sub().*

-2. Variable names in R may be and combination letters, digits, period, and underscore.
+3. Variable names in R may be and combination letters, digits, period, and underscore.
 However, they may not start with a digit and if they start with a period, they must not be followed by a digit.

     ```r
     strings <- c('foo15', 'Bar', '.resid', '_14s', '99_Bottles', '.9Arggh', 'Foo!','HIV Rate')